Part 3: Trust Region Optimization via Sequence Masking

 Soft trust regions use clipped importance sampling: $\min(\rho_t, 1+\epsilon)$.
 This is computationally efficient but retains potentially problematic samples.

-This part develops hard trust region methods—Seq-MIS and Geo-RS—that completely exclude samples outside the trusted region.
+This part develops hard trust region methods—Seq-MIS and Geo-Mask—that completely exclude samples outside the trusted region.
 We show when and why hard rejection outperforms soft clipping.

 1. OOD High-Weight Samples: Why Rejection Outperforms Clipping